 In another claim to its stake, the Brotherhood said:

-…that Parliament should try to wrest the power to name a new prime minister from Egypt’s interim military rulers — an assertion of authority that the military council has so far rebuffed.
+…that Parliament should try to wrest the power to name a new prime minister from ’s interim military rulers — an assertion of authority that the military council has so far rebuffed.
 But on Thursday the party also reiterated, as it has throughout the campaign, that it hoped to form a unity government with the more liberal parties in Parliament.
 The elections, it said in another statement, “will most likely lead to a balanced Parliament that reflects the various components of the Egyptian public.”

 A united front within Parliament between the highly organized Brotherhood and liberal allies would be a formidable challenge to the ruling military council, SCAF